Skip to Main Content

 Background

 The Legacy Library's online booking system is publicly available for viewing using the EventPro system (select "Legacy Library" in Location Group).
 Except as noted below, requests for scheduling Legacy Library room usage should be made through this system.
+Contact Peter Thayer if you have questions.

 Reserving the classroom (219) for regular semester class usage is handled by the Records Office, x4730.
 Normally this is done with the department chair's upcoming semester course schedule submission.